 There are quite a few places to check out at the 45-mile-long reservoir, like the popular London Bridge in Lake Havasu City.

 Driving east from Palm Springs will take a little over three hours.
 It’s a little closer to Phoenix and closer still to Las Vegas.
 Once you arrive, you’ll find the drive was well worth it.

 Take the time to familiarize yourself with the fishing license requirements here.
 You may need Arizona and California licenses or an add-on permit.
 To be safe, it’s recommended that all anglers get a California and an Arizona permit.

 The lake has incredible fishing, iconic views, and beautiful, clear water.
 If you’re looking for an adventure, Lake Havasu is just the place.

-Black Bass Fishing at Lake Havasu
+Black Bass Fishing

 Lake Havasu is known for its epic bass fishing.
 Habitat improvement efforts have been underway since the 1990s, which has led to excellent fishing opportunities throughout the lake.

 Bass fishing tournaments are held here throughout most of the year, and tournament anglers know that they can spend part of their day chasing big but tricky largemouths and then fill out their five-fish bags with 5-pound smallmouths.